ordo-one/package-frostflake/README.md

 High performance unique ID generator for Swift inspired by [Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake) with a few small tweaks aimed for a distributed system setup with a medium level of active entities (hundreds) that independently should be able to generate unique identifiers.

-It can produce ~125M unique identifiers per second on an M1 base machine.
+It can produce ~125M unique identifiers per second on an M1 base machine and is half the size of an UUID.

 It takes a slightly different approach to minimize generation overhead.